You must be signed in to read the rest of this article.

 The American Society for Testing and Materials and the manufacturers of mouthguards have classified the mouthguards into three types:

-Stock Mouthguards: Stock mouthguards may be purchased from a sporting goods store or pharmacy.
-They are made of rubber, polyvinyl chloride, or a polyvinyl acetate copolymer.
+Stock mouthguards may be purchased from a sporting goods store or pharmacy.
+They are made of rubber, polyvinyl chloride or a polyvinyl acetate copolymer.
 The advantage is that this mouthguard is relatively inexpensive, but the disadvantages far outweigh the advantages.
-They are available only in limited sizes, do not fit very well, inhibit speech and breathing, and require the jaws to be closed to hold the mouthguard in place.
+They are available only in limited sizes, do not fit very well, inhibit speech and breathing and require the jaws to be closed to hold the mouthguard in place.
 Because the stock mouthguards do not fit well, the player may not wear the mouthguard due to discomfort and irritation.
 The Academy of Sports Dentistry has stated that the stock mouthguard is unacceptable as an orofacial protective device.

-Mouth-Formed Protectors: There are two types of mouth-formed protectors: the shell-liner and the thermoplastic mouthguard.
+There are two types of mouth-formed protectors: the shell-liner and the thermoplastic mouthguard.
 The shell-liner type is made of a preformed shell with a liner of plastic acrylic or silicone rubber.
-The lining material is placed in the player’s mouth, molds to the teeth and then is allowed to set.
-The preformed thermoplastic lining (also known as “boil and bite”) is immersed in boiling water for 10 to 45 seconds, transferred to cold water and than adapted to the teeth.
+The lining material is placed in the player's mouth, molds to the teeth and then is allowed to set.
+The preformed thermoplastic lining (also known as "boil and bite") is immersed in boiling water for 10 to 45 seconds, transferred to cold water and then adapted to the teeth.
 This mouthguard seems to be the most popular of the three types and is used by more than 90% of the athletic population.
+(Figure 23)